 Learning Support is a critical part of the Sector Enablement and Support Group in the Ministry.
 We are charged with leading the education sector in ensuring that children and young people with additional learning needs are supported to achieve their full potential through education.
 Our Learning Support specialists work closely with families, whānau, caregivers, schools and early childhood educators in English and Māori medium settings and other agencies to help maximise learning outcomes and promote social inclusion.
-An opportunity exists for a Psychologist or Special Education Adviser to join our team based in Canterbury.
+An opportunity exists for Psychologists or Special Education Advisers to join our team based in Canterbury.
 A mix of positions are available, full time, part time, permanent and fixed term.

 - Have demonstrable knowledge, experience, and skills in supporting children and young people with severe and challenging behaviours

 - Be responsible for providing a range of assessment and intervention services to children as well as establishing effective relationships with parents, families, whānau, educators and others working in the community

 - Have relevant special education qualifications and/or a current New Zealand Psychologists Board registration

 - Co-ordinate service provision in a multi-agency, trans-disciplinary setting

 - Have excellent communication and interpersonal skills and an ability to work effectively with children, young people and their families and teachers across a diverse range of settings.

 - Have a current driver's licence

 Applicants for the position should be able to demonstrate the following key attributes: